 Factor VIII is involved in another inherited clotting disorder called hemophilia.
 But unlike hemophilia, which mainly affects males, von Willebrand disease affects males and females and is usually milder.

-The disease is usually an "autosomal dominant inherited" disorder, which means you need an abnormal gene from only one parent to be affected.
+The disease is usually an "autosomal dominant inherited" disorder, which means you need a mutated gene from only one parent to get the disease.
 If you have the gene for von Willebrand disease, you have a 50% chance of transmitting this gene to your children.

-The most severe form of the condition is "autosomal recessive," which means both of your parents have to pass an abnormal gene to you.
+The most severe form of the condition is "autosomal recessive," which means both of your parents have to pass a mutated gene to you.

 Rarely, von Willebrand disease can cause uncontrollable bleeding, which can be life-threatening.
 Other complications of von Willebrand disease can include: